algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 1. **No Technical Issues:** We assume that the target computer system does not encounter any significant technical issues during the execution of the assembly code.
 This includes factors such as hardware failures, memory corruption, or system instability.

 2. **Compatible Hardware:** The assembly code is assumed to be executed on hardware that is compatible with the assembly language instructions used.
 Compatibility issues can lead to unexpected behavior or errors.

-3. **Proper Assembler:** It is assumed that a proper assembler or assembly language development environment is used to translate the assembly code into machine code.
-The assembler should correctly interpret the assembly language syntax and generate executable code.

 **Constraints:**
 1. **Native Libraries:** The assembly code is constrained to utilise only native libraries and resources available on the target system.
 It should not rely on external libraries or resources that may not be present on the system.